DSLeonard-coding/DSLeonard-cmake/README.md

 Cmake build scripts to simplify Geant, ROOT and general environment-variable based builds.

-It uses standard environment variables to find needed things but the magic is that you do not need to source the setup script.
+It uses standard environment variables to find needed things but the magic is that you do not need to source the setup script before running CMake (or your IDE).
 This can be a pain in some IDE enviroments.

 This will source the script for you and extract the variables, and create targets for Geant4 and ROOT.

 copy, subtree, or submodule this director into: